jbburgess/tweetskybridge/README.md

 echo '{"posts": {}}' > id_map.json
 ```

-> The state file maps each mirrored tweet ID to the Bluesky post(s) it produced.
+> [!NOTE] The state file maps each mirrored tweet ID to the Bluesky post(s) it produced.

 ---